Thanks to Frances for suggesting our Baby Name of the Day.

 - Friday Night Lights‘ characters include cheerleader Lyla Garrity.

-In real life, Kate Moss is mom to a daughter named Lila, now starting a modeling career of her own.
+In real life, Kate Moss is mom to a daughter named Lila Grace, now starting a modeling career of her own.

 All together, the baby name Lila is rich with timeless charm.
 Effortlessly international, Lila works for nearly any family, whether you’re after underused traditional-ish picks or modern favorites.

 The only challenge, of course, is that Lila – with all of those spellings! – is quite popular.
-Add in names like Lily and Lola, and it’s easy to imagine that Lila could be one among many.
+Add in names like Lily and Lola and Lula, and it’s easy to imagine that Lila could be one among many.
+Spelling, clarifying your preferred spelling, and repeating your chosen pronunciation seems like an ongoing task.

 And yet, with so many powerful qualities, the baby name Lila might be worth the risk.